Team Language

 Coordinators : Angèle Brunellière (Pr, ULille) & Sandrine Mejias (MCF, ULille)

-Researchers : Anahita Basirat (MCF, ULille), Angèle Brunellière (Pr, ULille), Séverine Casalis (Pr, ULille), Bruno Facon (Pr, ULille), Ludivine Javourey-Drevet (MCF, INSPE ULille), Dominique Knutsen (MCF, ULille), Laura Lazartigues (MCF, ULille), Gwendoline Mahé (MCF, ULille), Sandrine Mejias (MCF, ULille), Laurent Sparrow (MCF, ULille)
+Researchers : Anahita Basirat (MCF-HDR, ULille), Angèle Brunellière (Pr, ULille), Séverine Casalis (Pr, ULille), Bruno Facon (Pr, ULille), Ludivine Javourey-Drevet (MCF, INSPE ULille), Dominique Knutsen (MCF, ULille), Laura Lazartigues (MCF, ULille), Gwendoline Mahé (MCF, ULille), Sandrine Mejias (MCF, ULille), Laurent Sparrow (MCF, ULille)

 PhD Student : Sabah Al Bilani, Matthieu Bignon, Zalfa Chamoun, Alicia Fasquel, Jules Fumel, Mélen Guillaume, Angelica Gutierrez, Amélie Rémy-Néris, Junior Vargas, Luc Virlet, Ding Yan